 Alcohol Use Disorder.
-Ensure that CBOC/PCCs:
+Ensure that CBOC/PCC:

-- Staff consistently complete diagnostic assessments for patients with a positive alcohol screen. - Registered Nurse Care Managers receive motivational interviewing and health coaching training within 12 months of appointment to Patient Aligned Care Teams.
+• Registered Nurse Care Managers receive motivational interviewing and health coaching training within 12 months of appointment to Patient Aligned Care Teams.

 Medication Management.
-Ensure that CBOC/PCCs:
+Ensure that CBOC/PCC staff:

-- Staff document that medication reconciliation was completed at each episode of care where the newly prescribed fluoroquinolone was administered, prescribed, or modified. - Staff consistently provide written medication information that includes the fluoroquinolone. - Staff provide medication counseling/education as required.
+- Document that medication reconciliation was completed at each episode of care where the newly prescribed fluoroquinolone was administered, prescribed, or modified. - Document the evaluation of patient's level of understanding for the flouroquinolone medication education.